-A student must be in school for at least 2 class periods on a block schedule day and four class periods on a seven period school day in order to participate in games, practices or other extracurricular activities that day.
-If a student goes home sick, he/she may not return to school for games, practices, or activities that day.
-Unusual circumstances may be appealed for consideration to the athletic director or school administration.
-A student must be full time (at least four classes) to participate in athletics or other extracurricular activities.
-Exceptions may be made at the discretion of the Administration or the Athletic Director in situations where the school does not have enough players to field a team.
+A student must be in school for at least three hours of the school day to participate in games, practice or other extracurricular activities that day.
+If a student goes home sick, they may not return to school for games, practices, or activities that day.
+Unusual circumstances may be appealed for consideration to the Athletic Director or School Administration.